When multi-day hiking, a good night’s sleep is essential and a good tent together with a sleeping bag and a pad takes care of that need.

 - The 3 season tents protect you against difficult conditions in summer, spring, and fall.
 However, they will not be able to protect you in rough winter conditions.

-- The 2 season tents: perfect for use from the end of the spring until the beginning of the fall, but they are not designed to harsher conditions.
+- The 2 season tents: perfect for use from the end of the spring until the beginning of the fall, but they are not designed for harsher conditions.

 3. Capacity: number of persons fitting in the tent